uaraven/semblance/docs/manual.md

   Other supported operations are:

-   - last - take the last element of collection
+   - :last - take the last element of collection
-   - reverse - reverse the collection
+   - :reverse - reverse the collection
-   - take n - take first `n` elements of collection
+   - :take n - take first `n` elements of collection
-   - drop n - take all but first `n` elements of collection
+   - :drop n - take all but first `n` elements of collection
+   - :sort - sort collection

   Some of keyword operations can accept parameters.